adrienhaxaire/funfem/README.md

 funfem
 ======

-funfem is a finite element library written in the functional language Haskell.
+Funfem is an experiment on writting a finite element library in the functional language Haskell.

-I develop this on my spare time, it is not related to my professional activities.
+I develop this on my spare time, for the fun.
+It is not related to my professional activities.